nicolargo/glances/docs/_build/html/_sources/glances-doc.txt

 Up to 10 items can be defined.

-For example, if you want to monitor the NGINX processes on a Web server, the following definition should do the job:
+For example, if you want to monitor the Nginx processes on a Web server, the following definition should do the job:

 .. code-block:: console

     [monitor]
-    list_1_description=NGINX server
+    list_1_description=Nginx server
     list_1_regex=.*nginx.*
     list_1_command=nginx -v
     list_1_countmin=1